gastonstat/packyourcode/packyourcode.utf8.md

 You can find more user friendly information about these and other popular licenses in the website of the [Open Source Initiative](https://opensource.org/licenses).
 Likewise, you can also check the "Choose a license" guidelines available at https://choosealicense.com/licenses/.

 Although R-project suggests the "Creative Commons Attribution-ShareAlike International License" version 4.0, I discourage the use of any Creative Commons (CC) license for software.
-CC licenses are good for __media__ content (ne.g. arrative, images, music), but not for source code.
+CC licenses are good for __media__ content (e.g. arrative, images, music), but not for source code.

 To know more about the different fields in a description file, see
 <a href="http://r-pkgs.had.co.nz/description.html" target="_blank">r-pkgs: Package metadata</a>.